Lights, camera, baby! Penn State Health Children’s Hospital AngelEye cameras help parents keep watch

 But for weeks the channel was addictive.
 During their days at the NICU, Brittany and Jacob only left Penelope’s bedside occasionally, like to take the elevator down to the Tree House Café on the ground floor of the hospital.

 “Not anymore,” Jacob said at the time.
 “Honestly, AngelEye makes it easier.”

 In the cafeteria, Brittany always clicked the app on her phone.
 Up popped her favorite channel.

 A matching grant from the John E. Morgan Foundation to Children’s Miracle Network helped to purchase these cameras.
 To continue to fund innovative equipment like the AngelEye system, make a gift at CMNHershey.org.

-Children’s Miracle Network Hospitals is a non-profit organization that has affiliations with 170 children’s hospitals including Penn State Children’s Hospital.
-Gifts raised locally through Children’s Miracle Network (CMN) fund equipment, patient programs, and pediatric research at Penn State Children’s Hospital, which is the only children’s hospital between Pittsburgh and Philadelphia fully equipped to treat the most severely ill children of central Pennsylvania.
+Children’s Miracle Network Hospitals is a non-profit organization that has affiliations with 170 children’s hospitals including Penn State Health Children’s Hospital.
+Gifts raised locally through Children’s Miracle Network (CMN) fund equipment, patient programs, and pediatric research at Penn State Health Children’s Hospital, which is the only children’s hospital between Pittsburgh and Philadelphia fully equipped to treat the most severely ill children of central Pennsylvania.
 CMN’s mission to save kids’ lives and improve their quality of care is part of “A Greater Penn State for 21st Century Excellence,” a fundraising campaign focused on three key imperatives: Open Doors, Create Transformative Experiences, and Impact the World.
 Learn more at greaterpennstate.psu.edu

 If you're having trouble accessing this content, or would like it in another format, please email Penn State Health Marketing & Communications.